RustCrypto/signatures/README.md

 ## Minimum Supported Rust Version

-All crates in this repository support Rust **1.41** or higher.
-In future minimum supported Rust version can be changed, but it will be done with the minor version bump.
+All crates in this repository support Rust **1.47** or higher.

+In the future the minimum supported Rust version may be changed, but it will be accompanied by minor version bump.

 ## Usage